Pros and Cons of a Singapore Private Limited Company (Pte Ltd )

 Shareholder’s personal assets are not used to pay their debts or losses.
 The company is responsible for paying its debts or losses incurred during its business activities.

-By law, a private limited company is a legal person.
+By law, a private limited company in Singapore is a legal person.
 It has the rights of a natural-born person.
 It has a distinct legal identity from its shareholders and officers.
-It means it pays corporate tax, sue or be sued by others, own property or assets in its name.
+It means Pte Ltd in Singapore pays corporate tax, sue or be sued by others, own property or assets in its name.

 After paying its corporate tax, a single-tier tax, the company can distribute dividends to its shareholder.
 These are tax-free, and they do not have to pay any capital gain tax.